ligato/docs/docs/user-guide/config-files.md

 - `address`: IP Address of the consul server
 - `resync-after-reconnect`: this field runs resync procedure for all registered plugins in case the plugin loses connection to the database and then reconnects back

-### ETCD
+### etcd

 ```bash
 -etcd-config=
 ```

-Startup-config for the ETCD plugin:
+Startup-config for the etcd plugin:

-- `endpoints`: A list of IP address and port entries in format <ip-address>:<port>, where the ETCD server is reachable
+- `endpoints`: A list of IP address and port entries in format <ip-address>:<port>, where the etcd server is reachable
 - `dial-timeout`: A time window in <ns> where the connection should be established
 - `operation-timeout`: Operation timeout in <ns>
 - `insecure-transport`: If set to `true` the TLS is omitted